AndrewHulme/Psych/SetupAndDevNotes.md

   end

 - ensure that users are created and found no prob
 - ensure that tokens work from frontend

+- add specs to ensure that token-less requests are handled correctly for protected routes (response should contain error)

 Can look into refresh tokens at a later date... https://gist.github.com/jesster2k10/e626ee61d678350a21a9d3e81da2493e